LunarShen/TempMe/README.md

-# TempMe: Video Temporal Token Merging for Efficient Text-Video Retrieval
+# [ICLR 2025 🔥] TempMe: Video Temporal Token Merging for Efficient Text-Video Retrieval

 #### MSRVTT
 For MSRVTT, the official data and video links can be found in [link](http://ms-multimedia-challenge.com/2017/dataset).